ernius/blockchain/README.md

 # Consensus Rules

 - [Done] Check signature
-- [] Amount of money sent is grater than 0
+- [Done] Amount of money sent is grater than 0
-- [] All transaction references (txid) exists
 - [Done] Transaction inputs and outputs are not empty
+- [Done] All transaction references (txid) exists
-- [] All transaction input references have the same recipient and is equal to the sender of the transaction
+- [Done] All transaction input references have the same recipient and is equal to the sender of the transaction
+- [Done] Transaction Inputs sum equals output sum
 - [] All transaction input references are not referenced as input by any previous broadcasted transaction (double spending)
-- [] Transaction Inputs sum equals output sum